LEARN JAPANESE WITH PIMSLEUR

 Impressions of the visa-free trip

-For Kevin, there have been changes in Japan compared to the last times he visited the place.
-O increase in technology was one of them.
+For Kevin, there have been changes in 日本 compared to the last times he visited the place.
+The increase in technology was one of them.
 "Now things are more modern.
-I think that due to the pandemic, a lot of things have evolved even more so that they don't need human contact.
-In some convenience stores you pay for everything at the machine and in some clothing stores you go through it yourself."
+I think because of the pandemic a lot of things have evolved even more to avoid human contact.
+In some convenience stores you pay everything at the machine and in some clothing stores you do it yourself."

 As for Bruna, the experience in Japan is enchanting every day.
 This is her first time in the country.
 In addition to being happy to be able to enter Japan with ease, she says she is really enjoying getting to know the place.
 "I'm loving the way the Japanese are polite, they show interest in us, the mix of cultures is very interesting.
 And also the places, one more beautiful than the other", he says.